-The brain response to music is stereotypical we can use this to understand how fans and even customers engage our music and even ads.
+The brain’s response to music is stereotypical, therefore, we can use this to understand how fans and even customers engage with our music and even ads.

-This was an incredibly enjoyable experience both of us and the panel and we will be expanding this Award to other genres including Gospel and Reggae in 2019.
+This was an incredibly enjoyable experience for us and the panel and we will be expanding this Award to other genres including Gospel and Reggae in 2019.
 Want to be part of one of our panels?
 Sign up here.

-This Award opens up the conversation about the way we rate our content and provides another way to do it that solves the paradoxism of subjective objectivity.
+This Award opens up the conversation about the way we rate our products and provides another way to do it that solves the paradoxical nature of subjective objectivity.

 We are giving 10,000 TTD of our service to the charity of choice in Trinidad for Machel Montano, Bunji Garlin and Skinny Fabulous.

-So what do you think about this year's Road March what was your top pick?
+What do you think about this year's Road March?
+What was your top pick?